Generate a voice

 Preview your voice and set its scope

-Use the preview section to hear how your voice sounds across different voice models, languages, and accents.Once you’re ready, click “Done”.
+Use the preview section to hear how your voice sounds across different voice models, languages, and accents.Once you’re ready, click Done.

 Voice prompting guidelines

 A well-written prompt and preview script are key to generating the best possible voice for your use case.
 The prompt should describe the key attributes of the voice you want to create.
 A good prompt is specific and consistent—vague or contradictory descriptions tend to produce unreliable results.
 Stick to concrete, observable qualities: how the voice sounds (pitch, tone, resonance), how it speaks (pace, rhythm, emphasis), and who it sounds like (persona, age, accent).
 Avoid abstract descriptors like “professional” or “engaging” that don’t translate into a distinct vocal quality.
-We recommend using the following template:| Attribute | Description | Examples |
+We recommend using the following template:Broad accents (e.g., American English, Brazilian Portuguese) are more reliable than specific regional varieties (e.g., Glaswegian, Northeastern Brazilian).
+For specific accents, try voice cloning.

 Example voice prompt